javoire/dyslexia-friendly/README.md

 1. Update the version in `src/manifest.json`
 1. Create a new git tag and the publish pipeline will be triggered.

+### Design

+CSS and UI elements are from https://tailwind-elements.com/

 Roadmap
 -------